himanshuo/stock-describer/README.md

 ===============

-Given a stock, this application describes it.
+Given a stock, describe it.

 How?

-* All Time Stock Price Chart
-* Past Year Stock Price Chart
-* Past 3 Months Stock Price Chart
+* Generate Charts for All-time, past year, and 3 month history of the Stock
 * Each chart has Close and Adj Close values
-* Each chart has Trend lines
-* Each chart has Close Prices of other related companies (userspecified)
+* Each chart has Adj Close Prices of other related companies (user specified)
-* Headlines (+ links) to information about given company
+* Headlines (+ links) to information about Stock

+# Usage

+> python main.py
+Enter a Stock Symbol: <Enter Symbol>
+Enter Related Stock Symbols (comma separated): <Enter related Symbols>